 • 1/4 cup water

-• 1 and 1/4 teaspoon fine sea salt (reduce to 1 teaspoon if sensitive to salt or greatly reduce if using table salt; I recommend using fine sea salt for this toffee)
+• 1-1/4 teaspoon fine sea salt reduce to 1 teaspoon if sensitive to salt or greatly reduce if using table salt

-• 1 and 3/4 cups chopped semi-sweet or dark chocolate (can use milk chocolate as well for a sweeter toffee) Note 1
+• 1-3/4 cups chopped semi-sweet or dark chocolate or milk chocolate, see note 1

 Instructions

-• SUGARED ALMONDS: Preheat the oven to 350 degrees F and place a rack in the center of the oven.
-In a large bowl, combine the brown sugar and 1 teaspoon of salt.
+• Sugared Almonds: Preheat oven to 350°F and place a rack in the center of the oven.
+In a large bowl, combine brown sugar and 1 teaspoon salt.
 Mix in 1 tablespoon water and stir until you get a glaze.
-Add in the almonds and toss until evenly coated.
-Spread almonds out evenly on a parchment paper-lined baking sheet and toast for 8 to 10 minutes, or until shiny and light golden.
-Remove almonds from the oven and let cool completely.
-Transfer almonds to a cutting board and give them a rough/coarse chop.
-Set aside for later.
-This is a good time to chop and measure your chocolate so that it's ready.
+Add almonds and toss until evenly coated.
+Spread almonds evenly on a parchment paper-lined sheet pan and toast 8–10 minutes or until shiny and light golden.
+Remove almonds from oven and let cool completely, then give them a coarse chop.
+Set aside.
+This is a good time to chop and measure your chocolate.

-• TOFFEE PREP: Line a rimmed half sheet pan (13x18 inches) with a Silpat baking mat or generously butter the pan.
-I highly recommend the Silpat baking mat for ease of removal and cleaning.
+• Line a half sheet pan (13×18 inches) with a silicone baking mat or generously butter the pan.
+I highly recommend the baking mat for ease of removal and cleaning.

-• MEDIUM HEAT: Increase the heat to a little over medium (but not quite medium high).
-Add the candy thermometer to the pan and make sure it's not touching the bottom.
+• Increase heat to a little over medium (but not quite medium high).
+Add candy thermometer to the pan and make sure it’s not touching the bottom.
 From here on out, stir constantly at a low and even speed in the same direction.
-The mixture will come to a boil and slowly start to take on color.
-This takes about 8-10 minutes.
-Cook the toffee to hard-crack stage (300 degrees F at sea level) (Note: In high-altitude areas, such as Utah where I live, cook to 285-290).
-Watch it very carefully as the heat is rising at the end, because it may reach the temperature quickly.
-The minute it reaches hard-crack stage, pour it out from the pot onto the prepared sheet pan.
-Working quickly, tilt the sheet pan from side to side, and up and down, to get the candy in one even layer and to fill most of the pan.
-It's okay if it goes up the sides a little.
+After about 8–10 minutes, the mixture will come to a boil and slowly start to take on color.
+Cook the toffee to hard-crack stage (300°F at sea level) (In high-altitude areas, such as Utah where I live, cook to 285–290°F).
+Watch it carefully because it may reach the temperature quickly.
+Once it reaches hard-crack stage, pour it onto the prepared sheet pan.
+Working quickly, tilt the sheet pan from side to side and up and down to get the candy in an even layer and to fill most of the pan.
+It’s okay if it goes up the sides a little.

-• TOP TOFFEE: Let Toffee sit at room temperature until it is firm to the touch but still hot, 5 to 8 minutes.
+• Let Toffee sit at room temperature until it is firm to the touch but still hot, 5–8 minutes.
 Sprinkle the chopped chocolate evenly on the Toffee.
-The chocolate melts quickly; let it melt for a few minutes and then use an offset spatula to evenly spread the chocolate over the Toffee.
-Quickly add in the chopped and sugared almonds.
-Gently press them in and then let the Toffee stand at room temperature until completely firm, about 6-8 hours.
+The chocolate melts quickly; let it melt for a few minutes, then use an offset spatula to evenly spread the chocolate over the Toffee.
+Quickly and gently press in chopped and sugared almonds.
+Let Toffee stand at room temperature until completely firm, about 6–8 hours.
 When completely firm, use your hands to break it into bite-sized pieces.

 Video